PiotrWalczak2001/RustyWorkflow/README.md

 - Using flows for testing
 - Containerization of flows
-- FlowR as CI/CD tool
+- FlowSpell as CI/CD tool